Contact Us

 Respiratory Care - Associate in Applied Science Degree

-The goal of the Respiratory Care Program at Horry-Georgetown Technical College is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
-Respiratory Care therapists have a vital role of taking care of patients who suffer from heart and lung ailments.
-Horry-Georgetown Technical College Respiratory Care program trains students with the most up-to-date technology and equipment, so graduates are ready for employment in the career.
-At HGTC, you as a student will realize the important part you’ll have in today’s healthcare system caring for high-risk patients in their most intense moments.
+The goal of the Respiratory Care Program at Horry-Georgetown Technical College is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by Registered Respiratory Therapists (RRTs).
+At HGTC, you as a student will realize the important part you will have in today’s healthcare system, caring for high-risk patients in their most intense moments.
+Respiratory Therapists have a vital role of taking care of patients who suffer from heart and lung ailments.
+The HGTC Respiratory Care program trains students with the most up-to-date technology and equipment, so graduates are ready for employment in the profession.

 Program Mission